 But to get the full benefit of these classes, I think we should have studied at the school for a few months.
 Life got too busy, and we didn’t feel that we had enough time for that.

 Here are 10 practical steps for learning Spanish.

 Here are some Spanish Resources (best books and courses) and Spanish Basics (introductory concepts) that are perfect for beginners.

 To get started, I recommend that you check out this post: The Best Book to Learn Spanish These are the books that readers just like you are using to learn the language.

-Free Resources: I recommend that you get Audible lessons 1-5 (free when you signup here) and a free trial to Rocket Spanish.
-You can try them both out for free and see which one works better for your learning style.
+Free Resource: I recommend that you get Audible lessons 1-5 (free when you signup here).
+You can try it for free and see if it works with your learning style.

 Here are some Spanish basics to help your get started.

 - How to Say the Letters and Sounds in Spanish: This video will teach you the basic Spanish letters and sounds in less than 12 minutes.
 This is both a great introduction and review.

 - When Do I Use the Spanish Tú or Usted?: Both tú and usted are Spanish for the word: you.
 Unlike in English, the word “you” in Spanish comes in two varieties: tú (informal) and usted (formal).
 And while the rules might seem straightforward, it won’t be intuitive for native English speakers.

 - How to Pronounce the Letters B and V in Spanish: In Spanish, the letters “b” and “v” can be confusing to us native English-speakers.
 They sound very similar and can confuse even fluent Spanish speakers.